Liga Deportiva Alajuelense: History

-Throughout their history, Alajuelense has generated a lot of great players and stunning performances.
-They are known as one of the best teams in the Central America area.
-Their best decade was the 1990s, during which they won 4 Championships and 4 sub-championships (runner up) as well.
-In addition to that, by the end of the 90's and the middle of the 2000s, they won a total of 5 local championships (4 of them in a row), 2 Copa Interclubes UNCAF Trophies and a CONCACAF Club Championship, being the base for the Costa Rican football team in the Korea and Japan 2002 FIFA World Cup, with 9 players.
+Alajuelense's best decade was the 1990s, during which they won 4 Championships and 4 sub-championships (2nd place finishes).
+By the end of the 1990s and into the middle of the 2000s, they won a total of 5 local championships, 2 Copa Interclubes UNCAF Trophies, and a CONCACAF Club Championship.
+Alajuelense was the base for the Costa Rican football team in the Korea and Japan 2002 FIFA World Cup, fielding 9 players.

 By November 11, 2000, and after participating in the Copa Merconorte, Alajuelense was ranked 27th in IFFHS's Club World Ranking.
 It is the best rank any Central American club has reached.

 The club struggled with financial and administrative problems in the second part on the 2000s decade, so they decided to end contract with a lot of their regular and known players and started to build a team based on their younger divisions and make some structural changes.
 Nowadays the club is free of debts and with a team averaging 25-year-old players is still one of the best teams in the area and one of the teams with most fans in Costa Rica.
 On June 10, 2019, the club celebrated its 100th anniversary, being the second Costa Rican team to do so.

 In 2023, Alajuelense participated in the 2023 CONCACAF Central American Cup, and they would advance to quarter-finals after being leaders on the Group D. They would face Cartaginés, that they would defeat 6–1 on aggregate, advancing to semifinals, where they would face Herediano, defeating them 5–4 on penalties after a 4–4 aggregate draw.
 In the final, they would face Real Estelí, but they would defeat them easily after a 4–1 victory on aggregate, being the first champions of the CONCACAF Central American Cup, and qualifying directly for the round of 16 of the 2024 CONCACAF Champions Cup.